PhilippSchmelter/Red-Black-Tree/README.md

 ## Usage
 The example in main.cpp demonstrates:

--Inserting key-value pairs into the Red-Black Tree.
+- Inserting key-value pairs into the Red-Black Tree.
--Performing in-order, pre-order, and post-order traversals.
+- Performing in-order, pre-order, and post-order traversals.
--Searching for specific keys.
+- Searching for specific keys.
--Deleting nodes and validating the tree properties.
+- Deleting nodes and validating the tree properties.

 Feel free to modify main.cpp to experiment with additional operations or to integrate the Red-Black Tree into your projects.

-##License
+## License
 This project is open source.
 MIT License